BERT-based Financial Sentiment Index and LSTM-based Stock Return Predictability: Introduction

 The rest of our paper is organized as follows.
-We construct first our textual sentiment index by BERT and also by other NLP models for comparison in Section 2.
+We first construct the textual sentiment index by BERT and also by other NLP models for comparison in Section 2.
 We then carry out a general financial sentiment analysis based on three different information sources in Section 3.
 We address the stock return predictability issue at the individual level in Section 4.
 Finally we conclude our paper in Section 5.